Igoorx/godfield-flash/README.md

 127.0.0.1 www.godfield.net
 127.0.0.1 freefight.godfield.net
 ```
-With that, just open the link `http://www.godfield.net/en.html` in a browser that supports flash (like Internet Explorer).
+With that, just open the link `http://www.godfield.net/en.html` in a browser that still supports Flash.
+Alternatively you can open the [Flash Projector](https://fpdownload.macromedia.com/pub/flashplayer/updaters/32/flashplayer_32_sa.exe) and press CTRL+O, a window should appear, in this window you just have to input `http://www.godfield.net/game/godfield.swf` in the `Location` text field and press the button `OK`.

 ## Remarks
 - I only did the server (and also a PT translation of the game), all rights about the client files go to [@guuji](https://twitter.com/guuji).